tmplt/bookwyrm/README.md

 bookwyrm is still in the early development stage, so nothing is set in stone.
 A v1.0.0 release is planned for early Q1 2018.

-If you have any insights, questions, or wish to contribute, create a PR/issue on GitHub at <https://github.com/Tmplt/bookwyrm>.
+If you have any insights, questions, or wish to contribute, create a PR/issue on GitLab at <https://gitlab.com/Tmplt/bookwyrm> or Github at <https://github.com/Tmplt/bookwyrm>.
 You can also contact me via email at `echo "dG1wbHRAZHJhZ29ucy5yb2Nrcwo=" | base64 -d`.

 bookwyrm is licensed under the GPLv3+.